JeanDeath/agile-final-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: Describe this issue teThis template is for creating user storiesmplate's purpose here.
+about: This template is for creating user storiesmplate's purpose
 title: ''
 labels: ''
 assignees: ''